Easy flight, home by eleven thirty, Mrs. Pearson calls, Katya answers, “551389.”

 Sarah whispers to Mani, “Katja’s accent is adorable, I’m glad they need to tell each other apart.
 When she gets going, I want to jump her.”

 Mani, “She knows the effect, Katya sounds brainier, but that’s not right.
-It’s the same brain, if Katya can do it Katja can do it.”
+It’s the same brain, if Katya can do it Katja can do it.
+They do have somewhat different temperaments, intellectually they are as identical as they are physically.”

 Katya, “While we are gone, I want you to try something.
 First, surf internet for qi, they will probably spell it c-h-i, but maybe also q-i.
 Then you must learn to be still.
 Sit someplace, think of your blood flow, your internal energy.
 Start with a half hour, over the next few weeks go to an hour.
 You do not need to do anything else.”